LeoLaneseEque2/Angular-Signals-Workshop/Slides.md

 # 🟩 Immutable Container, Mutable Value
-🚨 Signals are immutable, but the value they hold is not 🚨 Signals are immutable containers.
+🚨 Signals are immutable containers, but the value they hold is not 🚨 Signals are immutable containers.
 The reference to the signal itself never changes, but the value inside can be replaced.
 Only replacing the value triggers change detection, mutating an object inside the signal won't.

 ```js